Avatar

 Biography

-I am Director of Research (Astrophysics) of UCL’s Centre for Doctoral Training (CDT) in Data Intensive Science.
-I am a Core Team member of the ESA Planck satellite mission, a member of the Square Kilometre Array (SKA) Science Data Processor (SDP) working group, a member of the ESA Euclid satellite Science Consortium, and a member of the Large Synoptic Survey Telescope (LSST) Dark Energy Science Collaboration (DESC) and Informatics and Statistics Science Collaboration (ISSC).
+I am Co-Director of UCL’s Centre for Doctoral Training (CDT) in Data Intensive Science and Director of Research of the associated Centre for Data Intensive Science and Industry (DISI).
+I was a Core Team member of the ESA Planck satellite mission and a member of the Square Kilometre Array (SKA) Science Data Processor (SDP) working group.
+I am currently a member of the ESA Euclid satellite Science Consortium and the Rubin Observatory Legacy Survey of Space and Time (LSST) Dark Energy Science Collaboration (DESC) and Informatics and Statistics Science Collaboration (ISSC).

 Interests